abdo-ashraf/IMPLEMENTING-Real-Image-Denoising-with-Feature-Attention/README.md

       Predictions of patches for DnCNN model
 ![download](https://github.com/abdo-ashraf/IMPLEMENTING-Real-Image-Denoising-with-Feature-Attention/assets/88582125/dcb32fd6-060c-467f-b347-f8efc7054583)
       ONE full image example for DnCNN prediction
-## comparison between your results and the results mentioned in the paper
+## Comparison between my results and the results mentioned in the paper
+- I cannot compare my model results with paper model results as I cannot access datasets of real noisy images that they used to evaluate the model, also I trained the model for 5 epochs only, so my model performance will be less than paper model performance.